• Tel: +44(0)1479 821248

 Day 3: Monday

 A complete contrast as we head to the coast and make an exciting boat trip along rarely visited sections of the Moray Firth coastline.
 We will make our way towards Troup Head RSPB reserve, fascinating from the water, with towering cliffs covered in thousands of noisy and smelly Gannets; a bustling seabird colony in late July is a sight to behold!
 Many of the auks will have fledged already, but we should see groups of Razorbill, Guillemot and perhaps a few lone Puffin and Black Guillemot on the water.
 Other birds should include large numbers of Fulmar, Kittiwake, Shag and Cormorant with chances of Great and Arctic Skua, terns and perhaps even a Manx Shearwater out to sea.
-At this time of year we hope to find cetaceans, with chances of Minke Whale and Basking Shark though Bottle-nosed Dolphin and Harbour Porpoise are more likely.
-After our boat trip we have a few hours to explore, with Portgordon and Spey Bay likely destinations.
-Good numbers of Seals, fishing Osprey, waders and farmland birds including Tree Sparrow and Corn Bunting may be among the birds we see.
+At this time of year we hope to find cetaceans, with chances of Minke Whale and Basking Shark though Bottlenose Dolphin and Harbour Porpoise are more likely.
+After our boat trip we have a few hours to explore the Moray Firth coastline to the west.
+Good numbers of Common and Grey Seal, fishing Osprey, waders and farmland birds including Tree Sparrow and Corn Bunting may be seen, as may a small, localised population of Grayling butterflies.

 Day 4: Tuesday